GluuFederation/docs-ce-prod/docs/source/operation/backup.md

 1. Import previous ldif

-	- Next import your previously exported ldif:
+	Next import your previously exported ldif:

 		```
 		bash
 		/opt/opendj/bin/import-ldif -n userRoot -l yourdata.ldif
 		```

-	- If you moved to a new ldap copy back your schema files to this directory:
+	If you moved to a new LDAP, copy back your schema files to this directory:

 		```
 		bash